Devices (High-level interface)

 |-- Output state (Variable)

 Some instruments are a bit more complex, in the sense that they can host several different modules.
-Their representation in this interface generally consists in one top level Module (the frame) and several others sub-Modules containing the Variables and Actions of each associated modules.
+Their representation in this interface generally consists of one top level Module (the frame) and several others sub-Modules containing the Variables and Actions of each associated module.

 -- XPS Controller (Module/Device)